katilp/opendata-howto-learningfromcms/_episodes/06-summary.md

 > ## Credits
 >
-> This tutorial relies on the work done by my CMS open data colleagues: Clemens Lange, Edgar Carrera, Julie Hogan, Thomas McCauley, Matthew Bellis and many others, and the expertise has been built in collaboration with - and learning from - the CERN open data services.
+> This tutorial relies on the work done by my CMS open data colleagues: Clemens Lange, Edgar Carrera, Julie Hogan, Thomas McCauley, Matthew Bellis, and many others, and the expertise has been built in collaboration with - and learning from - the CERN open data services.
 {: .testimonial}

 {% include links.md %}